GreyRook/code-with-style/docs/process/index.md

 * What can be delivered in the Increment resulting from the upcoming Sprint?
 * How will the work needed to deliver the Increment be achieved?

-In the context of the *Sprint Planning* tickets should get subtasks tagged with BE (backend) or FE (frontend) to better understand which part of the team can handle which task.
+In the context of the *Sprint Planning* tickets and subtasks should get tagged with BE (backend) or FE (frontend) to better understand which part of the team can handle which task.
 # Story Points